DataTalksClub/mlops-zoomcamp/01-intro/homework.md

 But they have a lot of missing values there.
 Let's replace them with "-1".

-What's the factions of missing values for the pickup location ID?
+What's the fractions of missing values for the pickup location ID?
 I.e. fraction of "-1"s after you filled the NAs.

 * 53%
 * 63%